bpollner/uniset/README.md

 Package `uniset` provides an easily accessible, user-friendly text file as settings-file for your R-package.

 ### Description
-Package `uniset` provides the means to outfit your package (the 'target package') with an accessible, user-friendly and easy to read text file where settings resp. various parameters can be saved.
-This settings file remains in place and can remain unchanged even when the target package is updated or re-installed.
+Package `uniset` enables any package (the 'target package') to provide its users an easily accessible, user-friendly and human readable text file where key=value pairs (used by functions defined in the target package) can be saved.
+This settings file lives in a location defined by the user of the target package, and its user-defined values remain unchanged even when the author of the target package is introducing or deleting keys, or when the target package is updated or re-installed.
 In order to enable the target package to make use of the functionality offered by package `uniset`, three files have to be exported by `uniset` and be placed into the target package.

 ### Advantage